mbaidjoe/wordpress-theme/readme.md

 **Rename**

-If you have a different directory name than `public`, you'll only have to change the composer.json file.
+If you have a different directory name than `public`, you'll only have to change the `composer.json` file.
 And if you want to rename the theme and the namespace, you'll have to search and replace 'wordpress-theme' and 'WordPressTheme'.
+There is a line in the `composer.json` file which contains `"type:wordpress-theme"`.
+This should not be changed!
 Don't forget to rename the theme directory as well :wink:

 ### Theme directory structure